George Floyd protests in Mississippi: Meridian

 On June 2, a peaceful protest took place on North Hills Street, starting with four protesters and growing into the evening.

+Another protest was held on June 6 with several hundred protesters.

 Oxford

 About 300 people peacefully demonstrated and marched around The Square for a couple of hours on May 30.
 That same afternoon, Ole Miss university police arrested a white public school teacher for vandalizing a Confederate statue on campus with spray paint.

 Petal

 On May 28 at least 200 people protested outside Petal City Hall on Friday night, demanding that Mayor Hal Marx resign after he made a comment defending the police regarding George Floyd's murder and saying "I didn't see anything unreasonable."
 One elderly woman walked 3 mi with symbolic chains around her feet to get to the protest.
 Protests in Petal continued through the weekend and protesters showed up Tuesday June 2 at the city's Board of Aldermen meeting to demand Marx's resignation.